JiananDing0/MIT_6.824/Lab1/Golang1.md

   // &{CDF}
   // CDF
   ```
 * Receivers of methods: if a method has a receiver, then it cannot be called directly.
-The example below explains it
   ```
   package main